canonical/ubuntu-packaging-guide/fixing-a-bug.rst

 Finding the problem
 ===================

-There is a lot of different ways to find things to work on.
+There are a lot of different ways to find things to work on.
 It might be a bug report you are encountering yourself (which gives you a good opportunity to test the fix), or a problem you noted elsewhere, maybe in a bug report.